 Example-4: Join Strings with an Array

 In some of the use cases, we may want to add additional elements to an array.
 In the below example, we have declared an array called “TECHNOLOGY” which stores couple of technologies.
-Next, we added two more technologies to this array using += operator as shown below.
+Next, we added two more technologies to this array using +=

-declare -a TECHNOLOGY='Python MySQL OpenShift Kubernetes'
+#!/bin/bash declare -a TECHNOLOGY='Python MySQL OpenShift Kubernetes' TECHNOLOGY+=' Golang Kibana' echo "$TECHNOLOGY"

 OUTPUT